vickky122/ShareEase/README.md

-# ShareEase: File Sharing Application
+# ShareEase: A File Sharing Application
 ## A secured file-sharing application using Spring Boot, Thymeleaf, and MySQL, enabling seamless file uploads, downloads, and sharing while enhancing the overall efficiency of file transfers.

 ### Video Walkthrough 📽️